psriram4/RL-Shared-Control/README.md

-# LunarLander-v2 (Discrete)
+# Retro Pong-v0 (Discrete)
-Implementation of deep Q-learning network in the OpenAI environment LunarLander-v2 with a discrete action space.
+Implementation of deep Q-learning network in the OpenAI retro gym environment Pong-v0 with a discrete action space.

 ## Installation